Elric: Battle at the End of Time: Reception

 Gary Porter reviewed Elric for White Dwarf #6, giving it an overall rating of 7 out of 10, and stated that "Elric is a credit to its designer, publisher and original begetter.
 The lack of hexes on the map and the movement and replacement rules are very reminiscent of Russian Civil War - no bad thing.
 The original features: the magic cards, the battalia, the cosmic balance, etc., make this a fantasy game apart."

 Several years later, Patrick Amory re-reviewed Elric in the October 1980 edition of The Space Gamer (Issue No. 32), and judged that the game had held up over the past three years: "the first scenario is smooth-playing, pleasantly unpredictable, and entertaining.
 As it simulates very accurately the chaos and adventure of Elric's world, the game will appeal to Moorock fans."

 Murray Writtle reviewed Elric for White Dwarf #33, giving it an overall rating of 7 out of 10, and stated that "All in all an enjoyable game, recreating the books quite successfully, though a little slow to play and subject to a fair degree of chance."

 In the December 1982 edition of Dragon (Issue #68), Tony Watson reviewed the revised edition, and although he liked the new components, he found for a game of strategic army combat to be too simple, and questioned the replay value: "The rules for conducting these campaigns are simplistic and uninteresting...
 I found the play of the game to be a bit meandering and lacking direction.
 This is not a game that seems to have much replay value...
 If atmosphere were all that mattered, Chaosium would have a winner, but as it stands, Elric is basically a game that’s all dressed up with nowhere to go, recommended for die-hard Elric fans only."

+In a retrospective review of the 1984 version of Elric in Black Gate, John ONeill said "Avalon Hill made a good show of it, replacing Chaosium's notoriously flimsy components — especially their paper maps and thin counters — with their own hard-stock folding maps and firm counters.
+The rather dense rules, however [...] survived."